zfben/remote-script-webpack-plugin/README.md

 # Remote Script Webpack Plugin

-Load remote script to webpack module base on ModuleFederationPlugin
+Load remote script like externals.

+## Difference from `externals`

+Use `externals` to load script for all page.

+Use `remoteScriptWebpackPlugin` to load script for page when it need the special remote script.

 ## Installation